Description

 $request->url();

-It returns something like //www.workerman.net/workerman-chat.
+Returns something like //www.workerman.net/workerman-chat.

 $request->fullUrl();

-It returns something like //www.workerman.net/workerman-chat?type=download.
+Returns something like //www.workerman.net/workerman-chat?type=download.

 Note

-If you are using an nginx proxy, add proxy_set_header X-Forwarded-Proto $scheme; to the nginx configuration, refer to nginx proxy.
-This way, you can use $request->header('x-forwarded-proto'); to determine whether it is http or https, for example:
+If you are using nginx as a reverse proxy, please add proxy_set_header X-Forwarded-Proto $scheme; to the nginx configuration, refer to nginx reverse proxy.

-echo $request->header('x-forwarded-proto'); // outputs http or https
+echo $request->header('x-forwarded-proto'); // Outputs http or https

 $request->protocolVersion();

-Returns a string 1.1 or 1.0.
+Returns the string 1.1 or 1.0.

 $request->sessionId();